-Term-Time Employment: Term-time gross income in excess of \$5,000 will be considered as an asset to meet financial need.
-Seventy percent of gross income minus \$3,500 (shelter) is considered the net income and will be applied first to replace any unmet family (student, parent and/or spouse) expectation, or to meet expenses in excess of the basic budget.
-If no such shortfall exists or if the net income exceeds the shortfall, the income (or that portion in excess of the shortfall) will reduce the student's financial need.
+Term-Time Employment: Term-time gross income more than \$5,000 will be considered as an asset to meet financial need.
+Seventy percent of gross income minus \$3,500 (shelter) is considered the net income and will be applied first to replace any unmet family (student, parent and/or spouse) expectation, or to meet expenses more than the basic budget.
+If no such shortfall exists or if the net income exceeds the shortfall, the income (or that portion more than the shortfall) will reduce the student's financial need.
 If term-time GROSS income is \$5,000 or less, the student will not have to report the income to the Financial Aid Office.